 - 2.9 Town centres have a careful balancing act to play, and must fulfil the modern need for convenience and value of those with increasingly limited resources and incomes, but not to the detriment of quality and service sought by older and more affluent consumers.
-At the same time they will need to embrace technology to enrich the shopping experience by combining online shopping with the often more convenient option of collecting goods in the town centre. - 2.10 Many shops have adopted 'click and collect' services and retailers are embracing mobile commerce and social media to develop their online presence as the increase in technology and social media will have an impact everywhere.
+At the same time they will need to embrace technology to enrich the shopping experience by combining online shopping with the often more convenient option of collecting goods in the town centre. - 2.10 More shops will need to adopt "click and collect" and retailers should embrace mobile commerce and social media to develop their online presence as the increase in technology and social media will have an impact everywhere.
 The report also highlighted that in many cases, these shoppers are from hard-pressed and rural consumer groups that are looking for both the choice and value that online offers and heavily influencing the health of town centres. - 2.11 The vitality and viability of any town or service centre is dependent not only on its shopping offer but also on the mix of uses which add to the experience and make the centre more attractive to those who live, work and visit there.
 Offices can generate lunchtime and top-up shopping trips whilst leisure and entertainment facilities, cafes, bars and restaurants add variety and can assist in promoting the evening economy.
-Educational establishments can also add to the number of young people in the centre during the week contributing to vibrancy. - 2.12 As well as outlet information, this health check monitors the outlet mix of each centre by category (Convenience, Comparison, Service, Vacant and Miscellaneous).
-In future, these can be benchmarked wherever possible to measure the performance of each town centre against other town centres of similar size and in characteristics.
+Educational establishments can also add to the number of young people in the centre during the week contributing to vibrancy. - 2.12 As well as outlet data, this health check will monitor the 'diversity mix' of each centre by number of units under the 'health balance' categories: Convenience, Comparison, Service, Vacant and Miscellaneous.
+In future, these can be benchmarked wherever possible to measure the performance of each town centre against other town centres of similar size and characteristics as well as data from previous studies.